tobias-weiss-ai-xr/opendesk-edu/docs/scaling.md

 While scaling services horizontally is the ideal solution, information about vertical scaling is helpful when defining the application's resources, see [`resources.yaml.gotmpl`](../helmfile/environments/default/resources.yaml.gotmpl) for references.

-Please find below links to the application's upstream resources about scaling:
+Linked below is documentation related to scaling from the upstream application:

 - [OpenProject system requirements](https://www.openproject.org/docs/installation-and-operations/system-requirements/)